ORNL/VERTEX-CFD/docs/installation.md

 Different environment files are needed in the build directory, depending on the CPU/GPU installation.
 For a GPU, you can use `trilinos-cuda-config.sh`.
 There is no need for a separate configuration script.
 However, for a CPU, you will need `vertex-env-cpu.sh`.
 The environment scripts are system-specific and may vary based on your system.
 Carefully modify these scripts based on your system.
 The content of `vertex-env-cpu.sh` is as follows:
 ```
 #!/bin/bash
+module use <SPACK MODULES LOCATION> # EDIT: Update this with the module location, as an example: module use spack/share/spack/modules/linux-centos7-broadwell/
 install=/<spack INSTALL LOCATION>/share/spack/modules/linux-centos7-haswell/
 echo $install